elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## 3.2

+ * FamiliarSpell has been modified, you will need to update any customized configurations of Mob, Monster, Familiar or Farm.
+The spell now supports custom weighted probability lists for mob spawns.

 ## 3.1

 * I removed the swapping out of enchantable items by default, custom enchanting works in recent CB builds.
 Change "wand_item_enchantable" in